Järvenpää: Demographics

-Population

 The city of Järvenpää has inhabitants, making it the most populous municipality in Finland.
 The city of Järvenpää is part of the Helsinki metropolitan area, which is the largest urban area in Finland with inhabitants.

 In 2020, 16.8% of the population of Järvenpää was under the age of 15, 64.3% were aged 15 to 64, and 18.9% were over the age of 65.
 In 2019, out of the total population of 43,711, the entire urban population of Järvenpää was localized in a single urban area.
 Only 42 people lived in sparsely populated areas, while the coordinates of 729 people were unknown.
 This made Järvenpää's degree of urbanization 99.9%.

 Languages

 Järvenpää is a monolingual Finnish-speaking municipality.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 In addition, the number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 At least 30 different languages are spoken in Järvenpää.
-The most common foreign languages are Russian (1.5%), Estonian (1.3%), Ukrainian (1.3%) and Arabic (0.5%).
+The most common foreign languages are Russian (1.5%), Ukrainian (1.4%), Estonian (1.4%) and Arabic (0.5%).